Over 60 million webinars are expected to be hosted globally in 2026, and this article brings you 20+ verified insights that matter most.

 Webinar Registration Statistics

-The study shows that most webinar registrations come through the brand’s website or email campaigns.
+The study reveals that the majority of webinar registrations originate from the brand’s website or email campaigns.

-This section covers details about the latest facts and figures about the webinar statistics.
+This section provides details on the latest facts and figures regarding webinar statistics.

 76% Of People Register For Webinars By Email